our digital manufacturing ecosystem

 These factors are another reason to test your configuration before large-scale use or production.

 Selecting the proper heat sink is an important factor in ensuring the reliable operation of your design.
 The formulas and examples in this article should put you on your way to improving the thermal management of your product.
-If you want to push the limits of thermal management, I encourage you to take the next step and read more about heat transfer and fluid dynamics.
+Be sure to download our free Heat Sink Calculator to apply your skills and if you want to push the limits of thermal management, I encourage you to take the next step and read more about heat transfer and fluid dynamics.